SkyWalker541/TrimUI-Brick-Overlays/README.md

 Drag and drop (copy and paste) all system folders into NextUI's "Overlays" folder to use.

 These Overlays are made with NextUI in mind.
-They do not include .cfg files, but will work will retroarch and other custom firmwares.
-Those that require the config files will need them made.
+Config (.cfg) files located is seperate folder for full retroarch use.

 That being said these are drag and drop (copy and paste) for NextUI's "Overlays" folder.